 Flying birds and airplanes when viewed from below (where the background is without any reference points) – The motion blur looks like a poorly captured photograph with faulty technique.

-Sun – In seascapes especially, where the exposure time is very long, the sun will appear elongated due to its movement.
+Sun and Moon – In seascapes especially, where the exposure time is very long, the sun will appear elongated due to its movement.
 Try to keep sun out of your composition if the exposure time is going to be very long.
+The same thing can be seen with moon-lit shots too.
+Star trails are fine but moon’s movement does not look that good.

-Portraits – Dance movements, acrobatics and even golf swings look fine as motion blurs but if the main subject is on the person, then either use a fast enough shutter speed to freeze the face or use a slow-sync flash.
+Portraits – Dance movements, acrobatics and even golf swings look fine as motion blurs but if the main element is a person, then use a fast enough shutter speed to freeze the face sufficiently while capturing the motion blur.
+Another option is to use a slow-sync flash.

 (River – Using dark ND filters helps in vast spreads of slow moving rivers and seascapes since the movement with respect to the frame size is minimal.
 For a good motion blur, really long exposures are required.
 Refer this article for more information on ND filters – Neutral Density Filters)